ruby/www.ruby-lang.org/en/news/_posts/2016-09-08-ruby-2-4-0-preview2-released.md

 We are pleased to announce the release of Ruby 2.4.0-preview2.

 Ruby 2.4.0-preview2 is the second preview of Ruby 2.4.0.
-This preview2 is released earlier than usual because it includes so many new features and improvements.
+This preview2 is released to get feedback from community.
-(This is the one usually released as preview1)
 Feel free to
 [send feedback](https://bugs.ruby-lang.org/projects/ruby/wiki/HowToReport)
 since you can still change the features.